 Tap Dancing Show Insurance can protect you from financial loss resulting from potentially costly accidents.
 This allows you to focus on the choreography rather than paying for problems in the lobby.

-You can get on-demand protection through Thimble for the duration of your event, whether that is for one hour, one day, or two weeks.
+You can get on-demand protection through Thimble for the duration of your event, whether that is for one hour, one day, or a week.

 Yes.
 The venue’s commercial liability policy will likely not protect you from the cost of incidents that happen during your event.
 You’ll probably need your own event insurance for that.
 The venue will likely require you to provide a COI that shows you have general liability insurance that names them as an Additional Insured.